Exotic Shorthair Cat Temperament & Personality

 The Exotic Shorthair is known for being a low-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
-Few cat breeds combine the Exotic Shorthair's particular blend of low activity, moderate shedding characteristics, and distinctive health considerations.
+Weighing around 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair benefits from care tailored to its physical and behavioral profile.
+Not many cat breeds share the Exotic Shorthair's specific mix of low activity, moderate shedding characteristics, and distinctive health considerations.

 Family Compatibility